 No two scuttles are the same.
 You're not only buying a wet shaving scuttle, you're buying a piece of art!

 Scuttles are hard to find.
 They are even harder to make.
 They are complex pieces requiring a skilled artist at the wheel.
 These scuttles are made in small batches right here in Winnipeg and are an amazing addition to your wet shaving ritual.

-Bowl depth is approximately 4 cm and bowl diameter at the top is 9.5 cm
+Bowl depth varies slightly from each scuttle.
+They are approximately 5 cm in depth and bowl diameter at the top is approximately 9-10 cm

 Bernard Ferguson is the artist behind these scuttles.
 Bernard began his artistic career painting.
 However, after some time, he was drawn to the clay medium because of its three dimensional abilities and its connection to nature.
 For nearly 15 years, Bernard has been making incredible pieces on the wheel.
 His work is featured at The Forks, Pinch of Creativity and Rams Wool in Winnipeg.

 Bernard often focuses on pieces that are functional and utilitarian.
 His love of Nature and Japanese culture are blended into his pieces making them true works of art.